Boise restaurants you'll love

 |$14.00

-Avocado, cucumber and bell pepper topped with mango and fresh tuna.
-Tastefully covered in rose aioli, sweet chili, green onion and sesame seeds.
+Avocado, cucumber, and bell pepper, topped with mango, ahi, mango rose aioli, sweet chili sauce, scallions, and sesame seeds.

 |Sassy Sis